caverar/ROS_Robotics_Lab1/README.md

         rate.sleep()
 ```

 Let's understand the function *pubVel* better.
 The first thing that we do is create a publisher of the topic */turtle1/cmd_vel*.
-After this, we initiate the node and while the node is avaiable (not shutdown) we publish data to the topic.
+After this, we initiate the node and while the node is available (not shutdown) we publish data to the topic.
 In this case we set the linear velocity in x to 1 and the angular velocity (radians) to 2.
 This sounds quite similar to the movements that our turtle has to do when we press W, S, D and A, doesn't it?
 Well, we have to modify the function a little bit and it should work for our purpose.

 The original function *pubVel* doesn't have any parameters.
 If we call the function, it will always set the linear velocity in x to 1 and the angular velocity (radians) to 2.
 We must change that by adding to input parameters to the function.
 We will call them *move* and *rot* so that we set the linear velocity in x to mov and the angular velocity (radians) to rot.